-Notes: The above figures show the welfare effects of labor mobility under the climate change RCP 8.5 scenario, measured in the consumption equivalent variation as percentage changes, for the agricultural workers.
-Figure 10a shows the welfare effects of labor mobility across both countries and sectors under the current level of migration frictions, compared to the economy with no labor mobility.
-Figure 10b presents the welfare effects of labor mobility only, where domestic sectoral migration costs remain at the current level, compared to an economy with no labor mobility.
+Notes: The figures above show the welfare effects of labor mobility under the climate change RCP 8.5 scenario (HadGEM2-ES), measured by the consumption equivalent variation as percentage changes for agricultural workers.
+Figure 10a shows the welfare effects of labor mobility across both countries and sectors under the current level of migration frictions, relative to an economy with no labor mobility.
+Figure 10b presents the welfare effects of labor mobility under domestic sectoral mobility only, where within-country sectoral migration costs remain at their current level, relative to an economy with no labor mobility.